tobybreckon/chroma-keying/README.md

 ## Task 2 - Identifying an Image Region by Hue

 Computers normally store an image as a giant matrix with three values for each pixel: the intensity of Red, Green and Blue (RGB values) that combine to make the colour of a pixel.
-RGB values are a simple but fairly robust method of identifying an object is by colour.
-However you may want to specify the colour in a way that isn't affected by how light or dark the lighting on an object is, or how washed out or exposed the image then this can be tricky when specifying ranges of RGB values in order to identify image regions (diagram below, left).
+RGB values are a simple but fairly robust method of identifying an object by colour.
+However, you may want to specify the colour in a way that isn't affected by how light or dark the lighting on an object is, or how washed out or exposed the image is.
+This can be tricky when specifying ranges of RGB values in order to identify image regions (diagram below, left).
 However, it can be done by looking at the Hue (primary colour/wavelength) of the object by transforming the RGB image to a Hue, Saturation and Value (HSV) representation (diagram below, right).

 ![RGB Diagram](img/RGB-HSV.png)